-Greenstone that appears to belong to the Pioneer formation occurs underground but in a few widely separated masses.
-The greenstone has been UC replaced in varying degrees by diorite, and large areas that are uniformly greenstone are absent.
-The extent of the greenstone or of greenstone plus where greenstone diorite is best observed in drill/core core-sections sections 5 to 100 feet long may be seen.
-5 to 100 feet long may be seen.

-Use less well-defined, the size of greenstone masses size underground appears to be of a/similar coder.of magnitude to that out by drill-holes.
+Greenstone that appears to belong to the Pioneer formation occurs underground in a few widely separated masses.
+The greenstone has been replaced in varying degrees by diorite, and large areas that are uniformly greenstone are absent.
+The extent of the greenstone or of greenstone plus diorite is best observed in drill core where greenstone sections 5 to 100 feet long may be seen.
+The greenstone masses underground appear to be of a size similar to that cut by drill-holes.
 The greenstone may contain diorite as a few isolated patches, as replacement dykes or as the matrix for a replacement breccia of greenstone fragments in diorite.
 Because of the heat effects of the replacing diorite the greenstone, where recognizable as such, has been completely recrystallized and possesses the uniform, fine-grained hornfelsic texture that characteristically results from recrystallization.

-Because this greenstone lacks any evidence of having contained small or large bodies of limestone and shows no sign of extensively developed pillow structure it probably does not belong to the group Fergusson series.
-Although, recrystallized, its general uniformity in grain size and the occurrence la
+Because this greenstone lacks any evidence of having contained small or large bodies of limestone and shows no sign of extensively developed pillow structure it probably does not belong to the Fergusson group.
+Although recrystallized, its general uniformity in grain size and the occurrence of greenstone outcrops that are reported to be Pioneer greenstone north of the augite diorite, all suggest that the greenstone within the augite diorite also belongs to the Pioneer formation.